nigelhorne/App-Test-Generator/README.md

                     integer => [ 0, 1, -1, 2**31-1, -(2**31), 2**63-1, -(2**63) ],
             );

+- `%edge_case_array` - specify edge case values for routines that accept a single unnamed parameter

+    This is specifically designed for simple functions that take one argument without a parameter name.
+    These edge cases supplement the normal random string generation, ensuring specific problematic values are always tested.
+    During fuzzing iterations, there's a 40% probability that a test case will use a value from edge\_case\_array instead of randomly generated data.

+        ---
+        module: Text::Processor
+        function: sanitize

+        input:
+          type: string
+          min: 1
+          max: 1000

+        edge_case_array:
+          - "<script>alert('xss')</script>"
+          - "'; DROP TABLE users; --"
+          - "\0null\0byte"
+          - "emoji😊test"
+          - ""
+          - " "

+        seed: 42
+        iterations: 50

 - `%config` - optional hash of configuration.

     The current supported variables are